portlandcodeschool/frontend-freelancer/code_challenge_02/code_challenge_02_instructions.md

 ##The Template

 The template file comes from the previous code challenge.
+It uses the convention of structuring with ```<div>``` elements and class names.
 If want to continue to modify your previous results, do so.
 You may also start fresh using the same template.

 You will find some of the existing code and HTML / CSS techniques useful.